-The conversation continues, and usually there is reference to being “slapped around” as children and the idea is presented as if being “slapped around” made the person into a better, stronger adult.
+The conversation continues.
+Usually there is reference to being “slapped around” as children.
+The idea is presented as if being “slapped around” made the person into a better, stronger adult.
 This belief is very common.
 But it is nonetheless false.

-Most adults who were abused as children go on to abuse their children, in part based on the belief that the abuse made them who they are today (in a good way).
+Most adults who were abused as children go on to abuse their children.
+This is based in part on the belief that the abuse made them who they are today (in a good way).
 This applies to both physical and verbal abuse, which includes being slapped, beaten, yelled at, shamed, criticized, and more.
-The idea that we are stronger adults due to childhood abuse feels like the truth, but it is actually a sign of having been victimized.
+The idea that we are stronger adults due to childhood abuse feels like the truth.
+But it is actually a symptom of having been victimized.

 The wrong response

 Close your eyes for a moment and imagine a child getting some milk from the refrigerator.
 He looks proud.
 You can see him thinking that he is a big boy who can get the milk out all by himself.
 He grips the milk container with both hands, a serious look of concentration on his face.
-He is humming a little bit, his tongue sticking out of the corner of his mouth.
-He carefully lifts the milk container, and you see his eyes register concern that it is heavier than he thought it would be.
+His tongue sticks out of the corner of his mouth and he is humming a little bit.
+He carefully lifts the milk container.
+You see his eyes register concern that it is heavier than he thought it would be.
 Suddenly, the milk slips, spilling all over the refrigerator and onto the floor.

 The child is devastated – he was trying to do something good, and it went wrong.
 You can see his eyes fill with tears as he looks at the milk on the floor.
 He is heartbroken that he spilled the milk.

-Now imagine a parent coming in, an angry look on her face, her hands on her hips, yelling at the child for spilling the milk.
+Now imagine a parent coming in.
+She has an angry look on her face.
+Her hands are on her hips.
+She is yelling at the child for spilling the milk.
 She grabs his arm and yells into his face, then hits him on the bottom.